terryrossi/catalog-lightsail/README.md

   - Packages have been updated `sudo apt-get update`
-  - Packages have been upgraded `sudo apt-get upgrade`
+  - Packages have been upgraded `sudo apt-get dist-upgrade` (Trying to run just sudo apt-get update && sudo apt-get upgrade wont install packages kept back because apt-get upgrade by default does not try to install new packages (such as new kernel versions); from the man page: under no circumstances are currently installed packages removed, or packages not already installed retrieved and installed.[Reference](https://serverfault.com/questions/265410/ubuntu-server-message-says-packages-can-be-updated-but-apt-get-does-not-update)
   - finger installed `sudo apt-get install finger`
   - Python3 installed `sudo apt-get python python3`
   - Apache2 installed `sudo apt-get install apache2`